 A Gift to Archaeologists from a Unique Locale

-This discovery may indicate a continuation or renewal of the use of this area in later historical periods, adding another layer to its complex history of settlement.
+The discovery may indicate continued or renewed use of this area in later historical periods, adding another layer to the site’s long settlement history.

-Experts emphasized that the natural advantages of the locale made it highly attractive to prehistoric settlers.
+The site’s natural advantages made it attractive to prehistoric settlers.

 This area features fertile forest soils typical of the northern slope of the Dortmund Ridge.
 Such soils are suitable for agriculture and livestock farming.
-Additionally, proximity to natural water sources is a crucial factor for any long-term settlement.
+Proximity to natural water sources also favored long-term settlement.

 Equally significant is the site’s location along an ancient trade corridor running from west to east, known as Hellweg.
 This route, which has existed for thousands of years, played a vital role in the agricultural and commercial development of the region.